tidyverse/tidy-dev-day/README.md

 * When: January 19th, 9am-4pm.

 * Who: Anyone would like to get better at contributing to the tidyverse!
-Everyone is welcome regardless of whether you've never done a PR before, or if you've already made you 10th package.
+Everyone is welcome regardless of whether you've never done a PR before, or if you've already made your 10th package.

 * What: A day of learning and coding.
 We'll provide breakfast, lunch, snacks, and coffee; you'll bring your laptop and enthusiasm.
 The tidyverse team will be on hand to help out and answer your questions.